Health

 • Treating BMI as a diagnosis.
 It's a screening signal, not a verdict.

-• Using adult ranges for children or teens — they have age-specific charts.
+• Using adult ranges for children or teens.

 • Ignoring muscle mass — athletes often score 'overweight' but have low body fat.